4th of July Fireworks: A Complete Guide

-Every Fourth of July, sparkly fireworks illuminate the sky.
-But, haven’t you always wondered why it’s a tradition to set off explosions of light in the sky on Independence Day?
+Haven’t you always wondered why it’s a tradition to set off explosions of light in the sky on Independence Day?
 It’s certainly a day for celebration, but why fireworks?
-Why not just stick to barbeques and all things red, white, and blue?
-Well, you can thank famous historian John Adams for it.
+Well, the 4th of July’s history actually involves fireworks, and you can thank Founding Father John Adams for it.

 “The Second Day of July 1776, will be the most memorable Epocha, in the History of America.
 I am apt to believe that it will be celebrated, by succeeding Generations, as the great anniversary Festival…It ought to be solemnized with Pomp and Parade, with Shews, Games, Sports, Guns, Bells, Bonfires and Illuminations from one End of this Continent to the other from this Time forward forever more.”